errilaz/squirt/README.md

 )
 ```

 Child selectors can be combined with the parent selector, similar to Sass and Less.js.
-This results in a second rule with the selector `.danger.large`:
+This example produces two rules, the second with the selector `.danger.large`:

 ```ts
 rule(".danger",